Birth of the Saraz Handpan

 In mid 2014, The Saraz Foundation was created to promote and sponsor music education, environmental sustainability, and most importantly, a healthy, happy, and balanced seventh generation of life on planet Earth.

-With Josh now part of the crew, Saraz Handpans became the US and Canadian distributor for Hard Case Technologies.
+Recognizing the need for quality carrying cases, Saraz Handpans became the US and Canadian distributor for Hard Case Technologies.

-Mark and Josh began tuning 2-5 shoulder tones on most Saraz while Mark also focused on further developing the fine shaping process, note shapes and dimple sizes.
+Mark and Josh began tuning multiple shoulder tones on almost all Saraz.
+Mark also focused on further developing the fine shaping process, note shapes and dimple sizes.

-In February, 9 Saraz were built and used for the Saraz Entourage to record their first album, Reentry, which features the songs of E.W.
+In February, nine Saraz were built and used for the Saraz Entourage to record their first album, Reentry, which features the songs of E.W.
 Harris.
-6 of the instruments were designed as a chromatic set.
+Six of the instruments were designed as a chromatic set.

-The crew began exploring limited edition deep drawn shells fabricated by Shellopan in France as well as from another builder in the USA.
+The crew began exploring limited edition deep drawn shells fabricated by Shellopan in France as well as Isthmus Handpans made in the USA.
 In addition to fully hammered shaped and rolled shells, the new shell forming process introduced novel insights into the internal structure of the steel.

-Two new sizes of Saraz were also introduced.
+Two new sizes of Saraz were introduced in 2016.
 In addition to the original 21” diameter Saraz, the crew began building 20” and 19” diameter instruments in order to utilize better internal resonance for each offered scale.
-By using 3 different diameters, many inherent wobbles of frequencies that do not want to resonant with stable sustain in a particular sized chamber are eliminated.
+By using three different diameters, many inherent wobbles of notes that do not resonant with stable sustain in a particular sized chamber can be placed on a different sized chamber where they resonant with stable sustain.

 Since the beginning, one inspiration to build the Saraz was to push the musical limits of the handpan’s development.
-With only one scale per instrument on high quality handpans, the instrument appeared simple and limited to Mark’s first impression.
+With only one scale per instrument on high quality handpans, Mark’s first impression was that the instrument appeared simple and limited.
 Although he has developed a deep appreciation for the nuances of each instrument, he has never lost the desire to build high quality chromatic handpan sets for the professional musician that can be utilized in any genre of music.
-As of early 2016, four chromatic sets of Saraz have been built on 21” diameter instruments.
-They have ranged from C#3 to D5 and from 3 to 6 Saraz Handpans in each set.
-The next chromatic will use 3 sizes of Saraz for ideal internal resonance.
-A chromatic set of currently offered Saraz scales can be as few as 3 instruments while additional instruments expand the range of lower center notes.
-Currently a 5 Saraz set will cover every note between C3 and D#5 with all notes between F3 and D#5 repeated 2-3 times for easy accessibility while playing.
+From 2012 - 2017, five chromatic sets of Saraz have been built.
+They have each ranged within B2 to D#5 and from three to six Saraz Handpans with the most recent set covering the entire range.
+We are currently preparing to offer Saraz Chromatic Sets in a vast array of options in 2018.

-For more information about the Saraz, our building process, history and future, please visit our:
+For more information about the Saraz, our building process, history and future, please visit our social media pages.